cy235/SPARK_YARN_HDFS/README.md

  First, we need to create multiple (here we create 4) virtual machines installed with CentOS 8 using VMware, and setup the network adapter as NAT.

  ## Network interface card setting
- then we configure the network interface card for each machine in the following
+We configure the network interface card for each machine in the following

 ```
  vi /etc/sysconfig/network-scripts/ifcfg-ens33